Youth politics: Globally

 Other continents have experienced a variety of youth politics and political movements.

 In the recent Mexico’s presidential election another manifestation of how the youth take the politics in the actual world were see, the students movement called “Yo soy 132” made a very notable change in how the elections developed, showing proofs of the electoral fraud they thought will happen, they changed the percentage of acceptation of the PRI candidate, Enrique Peña Nieto and they achieved to decrease it around 12 percentage points between the highest poll results for the candidate and the final results of the elections.

 In India youth politicians play an important role.
 Rishabh Mukati is the youngest politician and leader of India.
 He has organised sports events and various programs to help youth realize their dreams and awaken the Youth Power of India.

 Increasingly, young people are involved in global youth-led protest movements, for example, about social and environmental justice.
 This activism is in part because young people have been particularly affected by various crises (political, social, economic, environmental) notably austerity.
 Moreover, young people tend to have more post-materialist values (see work by Ronald Inglehart).

 Present

-Between the influence of mainstream media and politicians, youth politics in the United States has been illegitimated and deprioritized.
+Between the influence of mainstream media and politicians, youth politics in the United States has been delegitimized and deprioritized.
 Organizations such as National Youth Rights Association and The Freechild Project continue to advocate and educate for issues that affect young people specifically, while other organizations, including Youth Service America and Advocates for Youth work for issues that affect youth directly.
-The children's rights movement is widely credited with keeping youth politics on the national radar, while other fledgling movements such as youth voice and youth participation have yet to gain the spotlight.Even with the efforts of these organizations, many college students do not see politics as an important part of their lives.
+Even with the efforts of these organizations, many college students do not see politics as an important part of their lives.
 Only 33% of college freshmen think being knowledgeable about politics is important.
 Data collected in by the National Center for Education Statistics found that overall young Americans care more about entertainment and sports than political and foreign news.
 Despite these statistics there is a positive outlook on youth involvement in the future because of the 2008 election when President Barack Obama ran.